initgrep-com/initgrep.blog/_drafts/angular/Handling-side-effects-in-angular-ngrx.md

 () => Observable<Action | unknown>
 ```

-The fist argument essentially contains below steps:
+Below are the steps, we will follow to create this function--

-- `Action` observable is subscribed
+- First of all, we will access the `Actions` instance observable.

-- `OfType` operator is used to filter the actions stream based on given actions.
+- ...then we will use pipeable  [ofType](https://ngrx.io/api/effects/ofType) operator function.  `ofType` operator function takes one or more actions as arguments and filters the Actions stream based on provided arguments.

   ```typescript
   () => this.actions$.pipe(